 Deploy Outstanding vs. Deploy All

-When creating a deployment Copado will create a Deployment Job which is a junction object between the Step and the Destination Org.
-For example, when creating a deployment with 2 Steps and 2 Destination Orgs the result is that 4 Deployment Jobs are created.
-This means that Copado will perform 4 deployments (the two Steps separately to each of the 2 Orgs).
+When you create a deployment, Copado will create a deployment job, which is a junction object between the step and the destination org.
+For example, when you create a deployment with 2 steps and 2 destination orgs, this will result in 4 deployment jobs.
+This means that Copado will perform 4 deployments (the two steps separately to each of the 2 orgs).

-When each of the deployment jobs is executed and completes it will either return a success or failure.
-It may be time inefficient/undesirable to repeat deployments that have already been completed successfully.
-Copado therefore allows for the deployment to be continued, starting at the first failure, without having to reinitiate the deployment and deploying already deployed components.
+When each of the deployment jobs is executed and completed, this will either return a success or a failure.
+It may be time-inefficient/undesirable to repeat deployments that have already been completed successfully.
+Copado, therefore allows the deployment to continue, starting from the first failure, without having to reinitiate the deployment and deploy already deployed components.

-The credits are calculated for each deployment job and successful Deployment Jobs are not counted within this calculation.
+Credits are calculated for each deployment job, excluding successful deployment jobs from this calculation.

 When the Deploy All button is clicked, the status of every single deployment job is reset to Pending, meaning that every deployment job is reinitiated and will be deployed.